This article has been updated on 21 June 2018.

 This provides police with additional powers to search people and vehicles without warrant within that defined area for up to 12 hours.

-The new bill would provide additional powers for police within those designated areas.
+The new Act provides additional powers for police within those designated areas.

 NEW POLICE POWERS

-The Bill provides additional police powers in designated areas to require a person wearing a face covering to either remove their face covering or leave the area immediately
+The Act provides additional police powers in designated areas to require a person wearing a face covering to either remove their face covering or leave the area immediately

-A police officer who reasonably believes a person intends to use the kind of violent and antisocial behaviour that would constitute one of the new public order offences of affray or violent disorder created by this bill will be able to direct a person to leave a designated area.
+A police officer who reasonably believes a person intends to use the kind of violent and antisocial behaviour that would constitute one of the new public order offences of affray or violent disorder created by this Act is able to direct a person to leave a designated area.

 If the person refuses to comply with this order to leave, they will be committing an offence.

-In detail, this Bill would amend the Control of Weapons Act 1990 with
+In detail, this Act amends the Control of Weapons Act 1990 with

 1) new section 10KA(1) which would allow a police officer to direct a person wearing a face covering to leave a designated area if the person refuses to remove it when requested.